jkphl/generator-clearphp/README.md

 ### main

-The `cleanphp:main` generator creates the base project structure and setup.
+The `cleanphp:main` generator creates the basic project structure and setup.
 During installation, you will be asked a couple of questions like the vendor and project name, the minimum PHP version and some information about the project author.
-Running

 ```bash
 yo cleanphp:main